Are you looking for the best things to do in Polignano a Mare? This guide is here to help!

-Sitting approximately 25 miles southeast of Bari, the small town sits perched on top of large limestone cliffs that drop off into the Adriatic sea.
-Below are some details about the city.
+Sitting approximately 25 miles southeast of Bari, the small town sits perched on top of large limestone cliffs that drop off into the Adriatic Sea.

 Despite the small stature of the town, which is only home to about 24,000 people, there are plenty of things to do to keep you entertained for a couple of days.

 From the charming and historic old town to the shockingly beautiful Lama Monachile Beach, there is something that will suit everyone looking for things to do in Polignano a Mare.

 To help you make the most out of your time in Polignano a Mare, I have put together a guide of the best things to do and see in the Italian gem.